How To Create VNet In Azure

 • Region: Select the Region.

-6. Now, it will show you “Your deployment is complete”.
-Click on the Go to Resource button to navigate to the virtual network.
+6. it will show you “Your deployment is complete”.
+Click the “Go to Resource” button to navigate to the virtual network.

 Prerequisites

-Below are the prerequisites needed to create VNet in Azure using PowerShell.
+Below are the prerequisites needed here.

 Creating a resource group using PowerShell

-Execute the below Azure Powershell cmdlet to create a resource group in Azure.
+Execute the Azure Powershell cmdlet below to create a resource group in Azure.

 $rsgrp = @{